unepwcmc/ProtectedPlanet/upgrade-plan/frontend/12-gemfile-frontend-dependencies.md

 **Tasks (coordinate with backend):**

-- [ ] Smoke-test CMS after each Rails minor bump: login, edit page, TinyMCE, upload, fixtures import.
+- [ ] Smoke-test CMS after each Rails minor bump: login, edit page, editor loads, upload, fixtures import. **From Rails 7.0 the editor is Redactor, not TinyMCE.**
-- [ ] Confirm Comfy 2.x compatibility with target Rails or plan Comfy upgrade.
+- [ ] **Admin asset pipeline is no longer a safe assumption.** Media Surfer 3.1 dropped sassc-sprockets, added Propshaft support and requires Node for admin assets.
+Re-test whether Comfy admin still renders under Sprockets at the swap — backend flags the outcome, see [backend/09](../backend/09-cms-comfy.md).
 - [ ] **[Migrate CMS CoffeeScript → plain JS](#migrate-cms-coffeescript--plain-js-coffee-rails)** — small, do early in phase 2 (unblocks removing `coffee-rails`).
 - [ ] Do **not** assume Vite is needed for Comfy admin on day one — Sprockets may carry admin until Comfy is upgraded.